 Controlling Allergens: Dust Mites

 Constant exposure to allergens means constant allergy symptoms.
 That’s why controlling or avoiding the allergens that cause your symptoms is an important part of your treatment.
-If you are allergic to dust mites, the tips below may help.
-The more you do to keep all allergens away from your nose, the better you’ll feel.
+If you are allergic to dust mites, the tips below can help to lessen your exposure to dust mites.

-Dust mites are perhaps the most common cause of nasal allergies.
-These mites are microscopic organisms that live in bedding, upholstered furniture, and carpets.
-They thrive in warm, humid conditions.
-Dust mites and their waste products are the main causes of an allergic reaction to dust.
+Dust mites are a common cause of nasal allergies.
+These mites are tiny organisms that live in bedding, upholstered furniture, and carpet.
+They live in warm, humid conditions.
 House-dust mites are almost impossible to get rid of.
 But you can keep them under control.

-Some soft furnishings hold dust mites.
-To minimize the problem:
+Some furniture, like sofas and chairs, hold dust mites.
+To lessen the problem:

 Choose nonfabric upholstery, like leather or vinyl.